 - If it persists, spray a natural fungicide like horsetail tea.

 - Try to pick and remove all galls before the fungus matures and releases spores.
-The call will turn whitish when this happens.
+The gall will turn whitish when this happens.

 Root rot on Azalea japonica

-If the trunk and roots start taking on a dark red or brownish color and that leaves shrivel up and fall off, you’re facing a case of root rot caused by the Phytophthora bacteria.
+- trunk and roots start taking on a dark red or brownish color

-- Pull it out to protect neighboring plants
+- Pull it out to protect nearby plants.

-- To avoid this fungus, ensure the soil drains very well, and occasionally spray the ground with a natural fungicide.
+- To avoid this fungus, ensure the soil drains very well.
+You can also spray the ground with a natural fungicide.

 Different types of Azalea japonica varieties

-We’ve mentioned two varieties often used for bonsai, the Satsuki and the Kurume, which are hybrids that have been carefully propagated through cuttings.
+We’ve talked about the ‘Satsuki’ and the ‘Kurume’, two hybrids only propagated through cuttings.
 But there are many more types of Azalea japonica to be explored!

 - Satsuki – often called ‘late-blooming’ because it only blooms at the end of spring (May to June).